Your ultimate 5-day guide for an epic road trip from Hobart

 A bit of everything

-This Tassie itinerary introduces you to some of the most exciting aspects of the state, including jaw-dropping scenery, historical intrigue and phenomenal food.
+This Tassie road trip itinerary introduces you to some of the most exciting aspects of the state, including jaw-dropping scenery, historical intrigue and phenomenal food.

 • Bicheno